 Here are some of the most common ED treatments available in Singapore:

-An effective ED treatment for many men, oral medication like Viagra, Cialis or Tadalafil are often prescribed as a first line of treatment.
+A common form of ED treatment, oral medication like Viagra, Cialis or Tadalafil are often prescribed as the first line of treatment.

-These medications are known as phosphodiesterase-5 inhibitors (PDE5 inhibitors).They help to restrict the enzyme PDE5 which degrades cGMP, a molecule that relaxes the muscle tissues in the body.
-By inhibiting PDE5, these ED medications are able to relax the muscles present in the blood vessel walls.
-This ultimately leads to an improved blood flow where you need it most; your penis.
+Known as phosphodiesterase-5 inhibitors (PDE5 inhibitors), these medications help to restrict the enzyme PDE5 which degrades cGMP, a molecule that relaxes the muscle tissues in the body.
+By relaxing the muscles present in the blood vessel walls, this ultimately leads to an improved blood flow to your penis.

 It is possible that these ED medication can cause mild side effects like:

-Unfortunately, you will not be able to purchase any oral ED medication over-the-counter You will need to see a doctor for a prescription.
+Unfortunately, you will not be able to purchase any oral ED medication over-the-counter in Hong Kong.
+You will need to see a doctor for a prescription.

-If prescription ED medication is not working or unsuitable for you, there are alprostadil injections that can be administered directly into the penis.
+If prescription ED medications do not work or are unsuitable for you, there are alprostadil injections that can be administered directly into the penis.
 These injections work by expanding your blood vessels, which increases the blood flow to your penis.

 These penile injections can quickly produce an erection, which can then last up to an hour.

-It is possible that penile injections can cause side effects like prolonged erection, mild bleeding, and in rare cases, the formation of fibrous tissues at and around the injection site.
+Penile injections can potentially cause side effects like priapism (prolonged erection), mild bleeding, and in rare cases, the formation of fibrous tissues at and around the injection site.

-If other ED treatments are found not to be effective, penile implants might be recommended by your doctor.
+If other ED treatments are not effective, penile implants might be recommended by your doctor.
 This ED treatment involves surgically inserting a small tube on both sides of your penis.
-These tubes can then be pumped with air to help erect your penis.
+These tubes are pumped with air to help erect your penis.

-Alprostadil urethral suppository can cause side effects like pain, burning sensation in the penis, and minor bleeding.
+Potential side effects can include pain, burning sensation in the penis, and minor bleeding.